preactjs/preact-www/content/en/guide/v10/preact-testing-library.md

 });
 ```

 Under the hood, `waitFor` repeatedly calls the passed callback function until it doesn't throw an error anymore or a timeout runs out (default: 1000ms).
-In the above example whe know that the update is completed, when the counter is incremented and the new value is rendered into the DOM.
+In the above example we know that the update is completed, when the counter is incremented and the new value is rendered into the DOM.

 We can also write tests in an async-first way by using the "findBy" version of the queries instead of "getBy".
 Async queries retry using `waitFor` under the hood, and return Promises, so you need to await them.